Authored by the expert who managed and guided the team behind the Turkey Property Pack

 So, is now a good time?

-This is not financial or investment advice, we do not know your personal situation, and you should always do your own research and consult with local professionals before making any property purchase decision.
+This is not financial or investment advice, because we do not know your personal situation and you should do your own research before buying property in Istanbul.

 Is it smart to buy now in Istanbul, or should I wait as of 2026?